Ruins of Adventure

 - There must be a balance in the number of parts from at least three part groups.
 A device may have, for example, two parts from group #1 and group #2 and three parts from group #3 but may never have three parts from group #1 and only one part from groups #2 and #3.
-The components used are determined by the desires of the gnome designer.
+The components used are determined by the desires of the designer.
 The DM must then determine if the items mentioned are obtainable in the quantities required.
 The size of the device also affects availability.
 Multiply the total costs of all components by the size of the device to determine the cost of building the mechanism.
-Gnomes often think up items that are far too expensive to build, so do not lose heart if your first few designs are beyond your means.
-Also it must be noted that a gnome can construct any of these items from elementary materials (cut wood from trees for frames, cut gears from sheets of metal, etc.), but this doubles the construction time of the device.
+Tinkers often think up items that are far too expensive to build, so do not lose heart if your first few designs are beyond your means.
+Also it must be noted that a tinker can construct any of these items from elementary materials (cut wood from trees for frames, cut gears from sheets of metal, etc.), but this doubles the construction time of the device.

 |Part Group||Part||Cost per size|

 |1-Mechanical Transmissions||Shafts||10 gp|